Palazzo Vecchio: Where the History of Florence Comes Alive

 Full of Quartieri monumentali (Monumental Apartments) of the Florence personalities who made this palace their residence, one of the most striking is the Quartiere degli Elementi (Apartment of the Elements).
 Besides one of the rooms in this set having its walls filled with allegorical frescoes of the elements Water, Earth, Fire and Air; there are also other rooms that tell the stories of various gods of Roman mythology through paintings.

-Best of Florence City Center Private Tour
+Best of Florence City Center Tour with Accademia and Uffizi

 Experience the best of Florence on this private guided tour of the city center.
 You’ll skip the line at the Accademia Gallery to see Michelangelo’s David before taking in the highlights of the city center from the Cathedral Square to the medieval district, Signoria Square and Ponte Vecchio.

 On the second floor, on the opposite side of the stairs from the Quartiere degli Elementi, we walk through Quartiere di Eleonora (Leonor’s Apartment) —wife of Cosimo I, from the Medici family, who lived in the palace.
 Besides the rooms very well decorated with amazing landscapes and paintings on the ceiling, visitors can also see the Cappella di Eleonora (Chapel of Leonor), entirely covered in frescoes with the history of Moses.
-In addition to Leonor’s life, other famous ladies were honored by the halls of the palace, which show the feminine strength and delicacy of the time
+In addition to Leonor’s life, other famous ladies were honored by the halls of the palace, which show the feminine strength and delicacy of the time.

 sala-dei-gigli-palazzo-vecchio-florence